sbrunwas/sbrunwas.github.io/about/index.md

 ![labimage](/assets/img/labimg_cropped.jpg){:class="img-responsive"}

 ## About Me
-I'm an MD/PhD student at Washington University in St. Louis.
-My interests include systems neuroscience, data science, and psychiatry.
-I study the dynamics of large populations of neurons in behaving rodents, and how these dynamics are disrupted in diseases such as Alzheimer's Disease in the [Hengen lab](https://hengenlab.org).
-I also occassionally write about medicine and make electronic music.
+Hi!
+My name is Sam and I'm an MD/PhD student at Washington University in St. Louis.
+My research interests include systems neuroscience, data science, and psychiatry.
+As a student in the [Hengen lab](https://hengenlab.org), I study the dynamics of large populations of neurons in behaving rodents and how these dynamics are disrupted in conditions such as Alzheimer's Disease.
+You can peruse my scholarly works on my [Google Scholar](https://scholar.google.com/citations?user=aS5SFZcAAAAJ&hl=en) page.

+For fun, my creative pursuits include narrative medicine and producing electronic music.
+If you're interested, you can read some of my writing in [this anthology](https://www.amazon.com/Human-Tomorrows-Doctors-Tolu-Kehinde/dp/1512603333) or in the [Hippocrene](https://cpb-us-w2.wpmucdn.com/sites.wustl.edu/dist/7/1374/files/2018/07/Hippocrene-2016-16rwxec.pdf), Wash U med's arts magazine.